spotify/flink-on-k8s-operator/docs/savepoints_guide.md

   it is automatically or  manually taken; otherwise, the job will stay in failed state.
 * The job status includes a `fromSavepoint` property which is the actual savepoint from which the job start or restarted.
 It could be different from the one you specified in the job spec in case of restart.

-## Storing savepoints in remote storages

-Usually you want to store savepoints in remote storages, see this [doc](../images/flink/README.md) on how you can store savepoints in GCS.